BetselotYitagesu/credit-risk-model/README.md

     - Increased risk of non-compliance

 In financial applications, the model choice depends on balancing **accuracy** with **interpretability**.
 Often, interpretable models are prioritized in production, while complex models may support internal analytics and insights.

+## 🔍 Key EDA Insights ---- TASK 2

+1. The `Amount` feature is highly right-skewed, with a small number of large transactions.
+The same way the `Value` variable behaves similarly to Amount, showing strong right-skew!!
+2. The majority of transactions come through the `IOS and Android` channel, indicating platform preference.
+3. The `FraudResult` is highly imbalanced, with very few fraudulent cases `(only 193 outof a total of 95662) `.
+4. The boxplot for putlier Detection indicates that the variable `Amount` and `Value` has a large number of outliers, mostly on the higher end, and the distribution is heavily right-skewed.
+5. There are no missing value in the dataset!